-Whiplash is one of the most common injuries that someone can suffer during a car accident, although it can additionally happen from a sports injury or another situation.
+Whiplash is one of the most common injuries that someone can suffer after a car accident, although it can additionally happen from a sports injury or another situation.
 The injury happens when there is a sudden impact that causes the victim's head to jerk forward and down in a rapid “S” motion that tears muscles, tendons, ligaments, and disks in the neck and spine.
 These injuries may not show themselves immediately, because the soft tissues may take some time to tighten before the victim realizes that they are actually injured.
 In some cases, it may be a full day or two before the true impact of the crash has shown itself if whiplash is one of the injuries, at which point the victim needs to seek medical attention immediately.

 If you have suffered from a whiplash injury after a car accident or another situation that resulted in someone else's actions or inactions, then you may be eligible to seek compensation in the form of a personal injury lawsuit or a settlement directly with their insurance company depending on the circumstances.
 The team at Timothy J. Ryan & Associates is experienced with whiplash injuries and ready to take your case as soon as possible.
 Read more below about how to handle this type of injury and how we can help, and schedule your initial consultation now to get started on the right path.